0xPolygon/polygon-edge-docs/docs/home/cli-commands.md

 The **shorthand** when specifying addresses and ports is **:<port\>**, which sets the address part to localhost (127.0.0.1).

+### Data Directory

+When executing the *data-dir* flag, a **test-chain** folder is generated.
+The folder structure consists of the following sub-folders:
+* **blockchain** - Stores the LevelDB for blockchain objects
+* **trie** - Stores the LevelDB for the Merkle tries
+* **keystore** - Stores private keys for the client.
+This includes the libp2p private key, and the sealing / validator private key
+* **consensus** - Stores any consensus information that the client might need while working

 ## 📜 Resources
 * **[Protocol Buffers](https://developers.google.com/protocol-buffers)**